loresuso/loresuso.github.io/_posts/2025-04-23-harden-runner-cve.markdown

 To protect the agent inside the runner VM, StepSecurity implemented a feature called `disable-sudo`.
 By default, the `runner` Linux user inside the VM can run any arbitrary command via `sudo` thanks to the configuration in `/etc/sudoers.d/runner` file.
 The `disable-sudo` policy just limits itself to move the sudoers file for the user in `/tmp`, making it impossible to run `sudo` commands again.
 So everything is okay right?
 Nope!
 We just needed to find a way to escalate privileges in a different ways.
 How?

-1. Applying my knownledge about GHA.
+1. Applying my knowledge about GHA.
 If you are a user of this product, you know that GitHub actions can be of three types: composite, JavaScript and Docker actions.
 2. Remebering a good old friend, the [Docker GTFObin](https://gtfobins.github.io/gtfobins/docker/).

 Being part of the Docker group means being root, and of course since the runner must be able to run containers (Docker actions), so we must be inside that group.
 A quick execution of `id` inside the runner shell confirmed that we are indeed part of it.